-There shall be a committee composed of the Health Officer, a designee of the Health Officer, a representative and alternate from each of three counties - Branch, Hillsdale, and St. Joseph.
+There shall be a committee shall be composed of the Health Officer, a designee of the Health Officer, three (3) voting members and three (3) alternate members.
+There shall be one (1) a representative member - and one (1) alternate member from each of the three counties - Branch, Hillsdale, and St. Joseph.
+The purpose of the committee is to provide suggestions to the Health Officer regarding personnel policies contained within.